 Salesforce can work for a small business, but it’s rarely the right choice for teams under 50 people.
 The platform is the most powerful CRM available — it can model any sales process, any data structure, and any reporting requirement.
 But that power comes with complexity that most small teams can’t fully utilize without a dedicated admin.

 Founded in 1999, Salesforce dominates the enterprise CRM market.
-According to IDC’s 2025 Worldwide CRM Applications Market Share report, Salesforce holds 21.7% of the global CRM market — more than the next four competitors combined.
+According to IDC’s April 2026 software tracker, Salesforce held 20.0% of the global CRM market in 2025 — its 13th straight year at #1, with the nearest competitor around 4%.
 That dominance matters because the Salesforce ecosystem (AppExchange marketplace, certified admin community, third-party consultants) is unmatched.

 When Does Salesforce Make Sense for a Small Business?